8th Annual Prechter Bipolar Lecture

 "Deconstructing bipolar disorder: from the population to the clinic"

 Initiated in 2007, this lecture series brings to Ann Arbor, Michigan each year distinguished researchers to give a talk on bipolar genetics and spend time collaborating with the University of Michigan research team.

-The 8th Annual Prechter Lecture will be held on:
+The 8th Annual Prechter Lecture was held on:

 Monday, September 29, 2014 from 1-4 pm